MedEleliem/Fraud_Credit_Card/README.md

     ├── README.md <- this file :)
     ├── creditcard.csv.dvc <- tracked dataset
     ├── dvc.lock  <-  restricts access to stages outputs
-    ├── dvc.yaml <- contains stage that create the pipeline
+    ├── dvc.yaml <- contains stages that create the pipeline
-    ├── params.yaml <- contains all the parameters used in the src/ scripts ├── report.md
+    ├── params.yaml <- contains all the parameters used in the src/ scripts see more on description below ├── report.md
     └── requirements.txt
 Pipeline